-Several international car rental companies have settled on the airport premises.
-There is also an ATM machine, a NamPost post office, international telephone and fax facilities, restaurants and bars as well as duty-free facilities and currency exchange offices.
+The airport has an operational passenger terminal, a former passenger terminal (today only handling of V.I.P.s) as well as a cargo terminal and two runways.
+Several international car hire companies have settled on the airport premises.
+There is also an ATM machine, a NamPost post office, international telephone and fax facilities, restaurants and bars as well as duty-free facilities and exchange offices.
 There is free internet access via Wi-Fi / WLAN in some areas of the airport building.
-The airport is connected to the city of Windhoek by bus and taxi.
+The airport is connected to the city of Windhoek by bus and cab services.

+The Namibian road network is well developed and covers all inhabited areas of the country.
+It is about 45,000 kilometers long, about 80 percent of which are unpaved roads, mostly with a gravel base layer, which are maintained regularly or as needed with a grader.
+Only the national roads, some main roads and the most important inner city roads (about 6700 kilometers) are asphalted.
+In Namibia, as in all neighboring countries except Angola, left-hand traffic prevails.
 However, four-wheel drive is generally not required.
-An all-wheel drive off-road vehicle can be useful during the rainy season, as rivers that are dry most of the year occasionally carry water, bridges are only common on expressways.
-Since SUVs are more robust than passenger cars, they are less prone to breakdowns on bad roads.
-An international driving licence is required.
+A four-wheel drive all-terrain vehicle can be useful during the rainy season, as rivers, which are dry most of the year, carry water at times, bridges are only common on highways.
+Since all-terrain vehicles are more robust than passenger cars, they are less prone to breakdowns on bad roads.
+An international driving license is required.
 Although credit cards are widely used, cash is usually required for refuelling.
 Petrol is about 10% cheaper than in South Africa.
-Outside of the big cities (especially in the desert areas in the west you should take every opportunity to refuel, because there are not public gas stations in every small town.
+Away from the big cities (especially in the desert areas in the west) you should take every opportunity to refuel, as there are not public gas stations in every small town.